-One of most common layers in web applications is authentication system, our app is no exception.
-For authentication we are going to use jwt tokens as our way to authentication users, lets see how it works.
+One of the most common layers in a web applications is the authentication layer.
+Our app is no exception.
+For authentication, we are going to use JWT tokens as the way to authenticate users.
+Let’s see how it works.

-JWT or Json Web Token is a string containing a hash that helps us verify who is using application.
-Every token is constructed of 3 parts like
+JWT or Json Web Token is a string containing a hash that helps us authenticate users.
+Every token is constructed of 3 parts, like

-We are going to implement this behavior in our app.
+We are going to implement this behavior in our application.

-In our app we need to be able to generate a token for users when they sign up or login and a middleware to authenticate users by the given token, then in our views we can know the user interacting with app.
-We will be using
+In our app, we need to be able to generate a token for users when they sign up or login.
+We also need to create some middleware to authenticate users by the given token, so we know who’s connected to our server.
+We will be using the

 github.com/dgrijalva/jwt-go library to generate and parse JWT tokens.

-Til now we can generate a token for each user but before generating token for every user, we need to assure user exists in our database.
-Simply we need to query database to match the user with given username and password.
-Another thing is when a user tries to register we insert username and password in our database.
+Now we can generate a token for each user.
+Before generating a token for every user, we need to make sure the user exists in our database.
+To do this, we just need to query the database to match the user with the given username and password.
+When a user tries to register we need to insert the username and password in our database.

-The Create function is much like the CreateLink function we saw earlier but let’s break down the Authenticate code:
+The Create function is much like the CreateLink function we saw earlier.
+Let’s break down the Authenticate code:

 QueryRow()will return a pointer to a